London property management software firm Arthur, has just raised £1,136,000 in its first-ever round of funding.

 “The property software market is changing rapidly and unlike many of our competitors, Arthur was designed with the twenty-first century in mind," Trup says.

-“Arthur makes the job of a property managers simpler by giving them a ‘one-stop-shop’ for everything, automating a lot of the daily tasks and allowing them to manage from anywhere.
+“Arthur makes the job of a property manager simpler by giving them a ‘one-stop-shop’ for everything, automating a lot of the daily tasks and allowing them to manage from anywhere.
 Ideally suited for any portfolio type or size, including student accommodation, social housing HMOs, together with agency and self-managing landlords.